Remote work has become a fast and evergrowing trend ever since all our worlds got turned upside down in March 2020.

 Holidays and absence management

 Managers should have a process in place when employees need to make any time-off requests, especially during these precarious times.
 With Factorial, employees can submit their requests digitally and managers are able to approve them quickly and easily.
-Managers are also able to view absences on the calendar, whilst also being able to run custom HR reports better understand absences and the repercussions this is having on the company.
+Managers are also able to view absences on the calendar, whilst also being able to run custom HR reports to better understand absences and the repercussions this is having on the company.

 Access from anywhere